ianre/Twilio-Event-Tracker/README.md

 An app that is great

 ## The possibilities
-- Turn on a lightbulb by sending a text.
-- Get your bank balance.
-- Write plugins to make it do more stuff.
+- Highly Scalable Anxiety Tracking Solution

 ## Nodes
-- SMS
+- SMS (Twilio)
 - Facebook Messenger
 - Discord